 ➢ Fix a reversing door

 The installation process will take a little bit of time, for a first timer it will take about 3 hours.
 Older model chain-driven garage door openers vibrate a lot and create a racket when opening and closing.
-There’s no need to live with this nuisance as you can install your own new garage door opener in a weekend.
+There’s no need to live with this nuisance as you can install a garage door opener on your own in one weekend.

 To prevent possible serious or death: